atlarge-research/opendc/README.md

 OpenDC consists of four components: a C++ simulator, a SQLite database, a Python Flask web server, and a TypeScript frontend.

 On the frontend, users can construct a topology by specifying a datacenter's rooms, racks and machines, and create experiments to see how a workload trace runs on that topology.
 The frontend communicates with the web server over SocketIO, through a custom REST request/response layer.
-For example, the frontend might make a `GET` request to `/api/v1/users/{userId}`, but this request is completed via SocketIO, not plane HTTP requests.
+For example, the frontend might make a `GET` request to `/api/v1/users/{userId}`, but this request is completed via SocketIO, not plain HTTP requests.

 The (Swagger/ OpenAPI compliant) API specification specifies what requests the frontend can make to the web server.
 To view this specification, go to the [Swagger UI](http://petstore.swagger.io/) and "Explore" [opendc-api-spec.json](https://raw.githubusercontent.com/tudelft-atlarge/opendc/master/opendc-api-spec.json).